boldbi/aspnet-core-sample/README.md

     </tbody>
     </table>

- * Execute the following commands in the terminal to add the necessary references to the project: `dotnet add package Newtonsoft.Json`
+ * Execute the following commands in the terminal to add the necessary reference to the project: `dotnet add package Newtonsoft.Json`

  * Run the application using the command `dotnet run`.